 The database server must have the UTF-8 character set installed.
-See the description of the UTF-8 database parameter in the online Help for more information.
+See the description of the UTF-8 database parameter in Section 1.1.182, "UTF8" in Connection Reference.

 A Unicode database is a database whose character set is set to a Unicode format, such as UTF-8, UTF-16, UCS-2, or UCS-4.
 All data must be in Unicode format, and any data saved to the database must be converted to Unicode data implicitly or explicitly.